Universality of the Homotopy Interleaving Distance: Introduction

-\bparagraph{Axioms for a Distance on $\R$-Spaces} We next define stability and homotopy invariance axioms for a distance $d$ on $\R$-spaces.
-Together these axioms imply \cref{Eq:First_Ineq}.
+\bparagraph{Axioms for a Distance on $\R$-Spaces} Rather than work with directly with the inequality \eqref{Eq:First_Ineq} as we develop our theory, it turns out to be more more natural to introduce stability and homotopy invariance axioms for a distance $d$ on $\R$-spaces.
+Together these axioms imply \eqref{Eq:First_Ineq}, but are more broadly applicable.

-Given a (not necessarily continuous) function $\gamma\colon T\to \R$ with $T\in \ob \Top$, we define the \emph{sublevelset filtration} $\Sb(\gamma)\colon \R\to \Top$ by taking where each $\Sb_r$ is given the subspace topology.
-(In the CGWH context, the subspace topology is understood to be that of~\cite[Definition 2.25]{strickland2009category}; this coincides with the standard subspace topology on subsets that are already CGWH in the standard topology.)
+\begin{definition} Given a topological space $T$ and a (not necessarily continuous) function $\gamma\colon T\to \R$, we define the \emph{sublevelset filtration} $\Sb(\gamma)\colon \R\to \Top$ by taking where each $\Sb_r$ is given the subspace topology. \end{definition} Note that in the CGWH context, the subspace topology is understood to be that of~\cite[Definition 2.25]{strickland2009category}; this coincides with the standard subspace topology on subsets that are already CGWH in the standard topology.